September 12, 2023

 Consistently timing the market so you can buy/sell at the ideal moment and take advantage of every market movement is every trader’s dream.
 But it’s a high-risk-high-reward approach and is much easier said than done.

 While it is useful to have some basic strategies about how to time the market (buy low sell high is a common one), this trading adage suggests that these efforts of timing the market are not as important as the time you spend in the market.
-Buying and holding long term is a strategy that is recommended for the majority of crypto investors.
+Many crypto investors choose a long-term holding strategy, believing it aligns with their goals.

 While it is a perfectly legitimate strategy to trade frequently to maximise short term gains and capitalise on daily/weekly market movements, many crypto investors are choosing to hold the majority of their portfolios, believing that their assets will be worth a lot more years down the track.